tmpvar/tmpvar.com/content/poc/radiance-cascades/index.md

 <script src="probe-ray-dda-2d.js" defer></script>

 <!--
-  TODO:
+  Pending:
+  - add final irradiance pass that takes all of the ray values from a level 0 probe and merges them, storing in the irradiance texture
+  - world blit: sample from irradiance texture

+  2023-09-11
   - for each level, cast rays and merge with upper level, storing the result in the other side of the buffer
   - add an irradiance texture
-  - add final irradiance pass that takes all of the ray values from a level 0 probe and merges them, storing in the irradiance texture
-  - world blit: sample from irradiance texture
 -->

 <hr />